 - Review your product roadmap and identify “opportunity” pockets.
 From a product development perspective, engage your team in thinking about how your development roadmap might be accelerated through inorganic means.

 - Identify an internal strategic SWAT team.
-Create a core team that will be evaluating the acquisition and defining roles/responsibilities on the team.
+Create a core team that will evaluate the acquisition and define the key roles and responsibilities on the team.
 Clarify who makes specific decisions and which teams need to be consulted, making sure to leverage the operations team and your external counsel.

 - Map your ecosystem.
 Has your team worked to build relationships with other ecosystem players, both from a commercial and strategic angle?
 Develop a list of ecosystem players, from big to small, and use this list as a roadmap for developing relationships.

 - It’s personal.
 Founders know founders, and entrepreneurs know entrepreneurs; always be developing relationships of who’s who and core competencies.
 Relationship building starts at the top!
 It is often said the most productive strategic transactions are grounded in relationships.